 This article is about Time & Materials model.

-At the moment, it is one of the most common types of contracts in outsourcing business due to its convenient structure and relative flexibility.
+At the moment, it is one of the most common types of contracts in the outsourcing business due to its convenient structure and relative flexibility.
 The T&M project can be easily adjusted to any changes without much of a fuss.

-Time and materials model is perfect for the following cases:
+The time and materials model is perfect for the following cases:

 - A long-term project with an evolving set of requirements